The Global Industry Alliance (GIA)

 Technology

-Showcasing innovative, best available technologies and methods through pilot and demonstration projects.
+Showcasing innovative, leading technologies and methods through pilot and demonstration projects.

 Training